 For me, colour helps to put life right.
 It’s like food.
 If you eat good food, you’re more likely to stay healthy.
 Nowadays, with the modern world and the stress of the big cities, we have less and less time to contemplate nature.

 Every time I exhibit my paintings, I get many letters of thanks, from people I’ve met at the exhibition who’d never been interested in paintings before.
 But I then learn that now they feel the need to discover more works of art and that they often go to exhibitions.
 What better thanks could an artist receive?

 Painting is also a big responsibility.
 You’re a creator, and you’re projecting your energy and your own feelings into other peoples’ lives.
 That’s why I think you have to be very vigilant and be completely at one with yourself.
 A painting can convey happiness or serenity, but it can also transmit the sickness of its creator.
 That’s why those involved in modern contemporary art have taken two different roads.
 One trend is to create solidly-based works firmly secured in tradition, and another is to leave the conventions behind and search for ideas without concerning yourself with shapes and colours.
 This also led to great changes and to fierce debates in the last century.
 Nowadays, we confuse imagination with artistic sensibility.

 I think it’s important to be honest with yourself.
 If you do good to others, you will be rewarded.
 If you harm others, evil will take control of you.
 I believe that understanding this is one of the keys to success.

-I’ve chosen to do paintings of the Manneken Pis, which I think of as lively paintings, attractive and popular images of my country.
-I remember meeting many Japanese people who were happy to discover the Manneken Pis in Brussels and surprised to find that he was only 62 cm tall.
+I chose to transpose my paintings to the famous sculpture “Mannekens-pis” which I consider as a living painting, a nice and popular image of my country.
+I remember meeting many tourists people who were happy to discover the Manneken Pis in Brussels and surprised to find that he was only 62 cm tall.
 I’ve chosen to give these people something they can enjoy by creating my own images of the Manneken Pis, which are 2.20 m tall.